NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 the default filesystem is likely HDFS for both the input and output so if you want to point to the local filesystem be sure to include `file:` in the path

+Please note, if processing a lot of event logs using combined or compare mode you may need to increase the java heap size using `-Xmx` option.
+For instance, to specify 30 GB heap size `java -Xmx30g ...`

 ```bash
 Usage: java -cp rapids-4-spark-tools_2.12-<version>.jar:$SPARK_HOME/jars/*
        com.nvidia.spark.rapids.tool.profiling.ProfileMain [options]